gacetta/notes/SASS.md

     }

 ---
-### Mixin
+## Mixins
 ---
 A snippet of code that can be "mixed in" to the code easily.

 Lets say there are a lot of `clearfix` moments in the code.
-Rather than add the following code into every selector, we can create a mixin:
+Rather than add the following code into every selector, we can create a `mixin`:

     nav {
       margin: 30px;